Fox-Design-Agency/generator-aristos/app/templates/README.md

 Once you have this information, then make whatever you want.
 ```
 mkdir <whatever you name your directory>
-cd <whateevr you named your directory>
+cd <whatevevr you named your directory>
 yo aristos
 ```